jdoiro3/dagit/README.md

 # DagGit

+*Work in progress.*

 Teach Git internals with a live graph.

-Watch an example of using the tool [here](https://youtu.be/UVZydtLrPtc?si=cZkzeegmRFGFoT8Z).
+Watch the example [here](https://youtu.be/UVZydtLrPtc?si=cZkzeegmRFGFoT8Z).